argonjs/design-tools/tutorial.md

 nav_order: 50
 ---

-In this tutorial, we will go through the process of developing an application using argon-aframe using `three.js` in order to render our AR content.
+In this tutorial, we will go the process of making AR applications using the argon extensions to aframe.
+You will see how the custom argon-aframe tags work for AR experiences in the world (geolocation), panoramic experiences that can be used anywhere, and experiences that place objects in the world using the Vuforia image-tracking system.

 {% assign parts = site.tutorial | sort: "name" %}
 {% for part in parts %} * [{{ part.title }}]({{ part.url }})